opendocsg/slw-judgments-backfill/2017_SGHC_283/report.md

 because TAMI had provided a counter indemnity dated 1 January 2015, [note: 16] no equitable set-off is possible between the two debts since the transactions are not related or connected with each

-other: _Pacific Rim Investments Pte Ltd v Lam Seng Tiong and another_ [1995] 2 SLR(R) 643. [note: 17]
+other: _Pacific Rim Investments Pte Ltd v Lam Seng Tiong and another_ <span class="citation">[1995] 2 SLR(R) 643</span>. [note: 17]

-12     As for whether the Put Option Holders and TAMI should be placed in the same class of creditors as Phillip Asia, the Applicant cites _The Royal Bank of Scotland NV (formerly known as ABN Amro Bank NV) and others v TT International Ltd and another appeal_ [2012] 2 SLR 213 (“ _TT International_ ”) for the proposition that the court should apply the dissimilarity principle to determine the proper classification of its creditors.
+12     As for whether the Put Option Holders and TAMI should be placed in the same class of creditors as Phillip Asia, the Applicant cites _The Royal Bank of Scotland NV (formerly known as ABN Amro Bank NV) and others v TT International Ltd and another appeal_ <span class="citation">[2012] 2 SLR 213</span> (“ _TT International_ ”) for the proposition that the court should apply the dissimilarity principle to determine the proper classification of its creditors.
 Applying that principle, the court considers the most likely scenario aside from the approval of the scheme.
 If the positions of two groups of creditors under the proposed scheme as compared to under the most likely scenario differ to dissimilar extents, these two groups of creditors would have to be placed in different voting classes.
 Here, the most likely scenario in the event that the Scheme is not approved would be liquidation.
 Comparing the situation under the proposed Scheme to the situation in which the Applicant is liquidated, the Put Option Holders, TAMI and Phillip Asia are all favoured or prejudiced to similar extents as each other given that they are all beneficiaries of some form of guarantee given by the Applicant.
 Thus, they should not be classed

 separately. [note: 18]